KnairdA/blog.kummerlaender.eu/source/00_content/pages/projects/change.md

 ## Filtering

-Due to it's nature of interposing low level system calls such as `write` and `unlink` the library by default exposes lots of the internal write logic of the wrapped application.
+Due to its nature of interposing low level system calls such as `write` and `unlink` the library by default exposes lots of the internal write logic of the wrapped application.
 For instance it reports _vim_ creating a file called `4913` to verify the target directory's writability as well as the creation of various temporary backup files.
 While this is certainly interesting for debugging purposes it hinders the library's goal of providing a higher level summary consisting primarily of the actions the user explicity performed such as the changed file contents.

 To solve this problem one may provide a list of regular expressions to be matched against the file paths via the `CHANGE_LOG_IGNORE_PATTERN_PATH` environment variable.